Parth097/JavaScript-Calculator/README.md

 I have chosen to use Visual Studio Code as the IDE for this project.
 I am using GitHub to regularly update, and create a back-up if needed.

-I have added the GPG Signature.
+I have added the GPG Signature, and added the key to my profile allowing for verified commits.

 Parth Sharma